SM Spirituality Media

 Definition

-The English rendering of śūnyatā, the central philosophical concept of Mahāyāna Buddhism.
-Articulated most influentially by the second-century Indian thinker Nāgārjuna, it is the claim that no phenomenon possesses an independent, self-existent essence — every thing is empty of an inherent nature, constituted instead by its relations to everything else.
-Structurally close to the older Buddhist doctrine of non-self (anatta) but extended from persons to all phenomena, it is the philosophical ground on which the bodhisattva path becomes intelligible.
+Śūnyatā is the central philosophical concept of Mahāyāna§ Buddhism§.
+Articulated most influentially by the second-century Indian thinker Nāgārjuna, it is the claim that no phenomenon has an independent, self-existent essence.
+Every thing is empty of inherent nature and constituted instead by its relations to everything else.
+The doctrine extends the older Buddhist teaching of non-self (anatta) from persons to all phenomena.
+It is the philosophical ground on which the bodhisattva§ path becomes intelligible.

 written by editorial · revised continuously

-The classical statement is in Nāgārjuna's Mūlamadhyamakakārikā (c. second century CE), the Verses on the Middle Way.
+The classical statement is in Nāgārjuna's *Mūlamadhyamakakārikā*§ (c. second century CE), the Verses on the Middle Way.
 The middle way the title names is between two extremes: eternalism, the view that things have permanent self-existing essences, and nihilism, the view that nothing exists at all.
-The Heart Sūtra compresses the doctrine into a few syllables that have been chanted for fifteen centuries: form is emptiness, emptiness is form.
+The Heart Sūtra§ compresses the doctrine into a few syllables that have been chanted for fifteen centuries: form is emptiness, emptiness is form.
 The two are not stages or alternatives but a single recognition seen from each side.

 What changes when the recognition lands is not the appearance of phenomena but the relationship to them.
 The cup of tea is still a cup of tea.
 The grief is still grief.
-The grip of identification — this is mine, this is me, this is what I am — slackens.
-The teaching connects directly here to non-duality: not by identity, but as parallel descriptions of what becomes available when the apparent solidity of separate selves is investigated rather than assumed.
+The grip of identification (this is mine, this is me, this is what I am) slackens.
+The teaching connects directly here to non-duality§: not by identity, but as parallel descriptions of what becomes available when the apparent solidity of separate selves is investigated rather than assumed.

 In the index

-Outside the explicit Mahāyāna idiom, the same territory is mapped in non-duality's contemporary direct-path teaching.
-Rupert Spira describes awareness without an object — a recognition structurally close to śūnyatā, even though the philosophical lineage runs through Vedānta rather than Madhyamaka.
-Nisargadatta Maharaj's *I Am That* does the same work with a different vocabulary: hold the bare sense I am until even that sense is seen through, and what remains is what the Buddhist tradition would call empty of inherent existence.
+Outside the explicit Mahāyāna idiom, the same territory is mapped in non-duality§'s contemporary direct-path teaching.
+Rupert Spira describes awareness without an object, a recognition structurally close to śūnyatā, even though the philosophical lineage runs through Vedānta rather than Madhyamaka§.
+Nisargadatta Maharaj§'s *I Am That* does the same work with a different vocabulary: hold the bare sense I am until even that sense is seen through, and what remains is what the Buddhist tradition would call empty of inherent existence.

 — end of entry —